 - Day program.
 Day programs for adults offer social interaction, meals and activities — often including exercise, games, field trips, art and music — for adults who don't need round-the-clock care.
-Some programs provide transportation to and from the care center as well as certain medical services, such as help taking medications or checking blood pressure.
+Some programs provide transportation to and from the care center as well as medical services, such as help taking medications.

 - Senior housing.
 Many communities offer rental apartments intended for older adults.
 Some senior housing facilities offer meals, transportation, housekeeping and activities.

 - Assisted living.
-These facilities offer staff members to help with activities such as taking medication, bathing and dressing — as well as meals, transportation, housekeeping and social activities.
-Some assisted living facilities have on-site beauty shops and other amenities.
+These facilities offer staff members to help with taking medication, bathing and dressing — as well as meals, transportation, housekeeping and social activities.
+Some assisted living facilities have on-site beauty shops and other amenities, too.

 - Nursing home.
 Nursing homes offer 24-hour nursing care for those recovering from illness or injury and serve as long-term residences for people who are unable to care for themselves.
 Nursing homes also offer end-of-life care.
 Services typically include help eating, dressing, bathing and toileting, as well as wound care and rehabilitative therapy.

 Selecting a long-term care facility can be overwhelming.
 Ask these questions to ease the process:

 - What level of service do you need?
 Do you or does your loved one need help with getting dressed or walking to the bathroom?
 Nursing care?
 What about physical or occupation therapy?
 What does the doctor say?
 Determining specific care needs can help you decide which type of facility to consider.